To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 5 Things That Can Cause A False Alarm

-There are several things you can do to prevent false alarms:
+Did your house alarm go off for no reason?
+Here are five more things you can do to prevent false alarms:

-2. Doors and windows: Locking and securing doors and windows ensures the sensors on these areas don’t trigger accidentally.
-Always double check before setting your alarm.
+2. Doors and windows: Locking and securing doors and windows ensures the sensors in these areas don’t trigger accidentally.
+Always double-check before setting your alarm.

 False Alarm Fees